 "To help with healing the nails from constant biting, I would recommend using the Zoya Naked Manicure Rescue Serum ($12)," says Isa.
 "It is the ultimate treatment for the nails and cuticles and promotes nail health to even the most damaged nails."

 Yoga and meditation can help relieve stress or anxious energy that makes you want to pick, notes Markowitz.
-The calming movements and breath work will not only release some of your stress, but it might also distract your mind from wanting to subconsciously pick afterwards.
-Plus, it's hard to bite your nails when you're hanging in downward dog!
+The calming movements and breathwork will not only release some of your stress, but it might also distract your mind from wanting to subconsciously pick afterward.
+Plus, it's hard to bite your nails when you're in downward dog!

 Keep Your Hands Busy

 Think about why you bite your nails: “When we are feeling anxious and helpless, a repetitive motor task is useful to manage,” adds Jeanette Raymond, PhD, a licensed clinical psychologist in L.A.
 “Since the task involves a part of our body, we feel the effect on our somatic selves, which is much easier to bear than an emotional typhoon over which we have little control.”